-Hello and welcome to the official site of Métis Nation-Saskatchewan – you’re in the right place, but what used to be here is no longer available as it was.
-Need to know more about the Métis Nation in Canada?
+Hello and welcome to what used to be the official site of Métis Nation-Saskatchewan – you’re in the right place, but what used to be here no longer exists or has moved to a different site.
+Need to know a bit more about the Métis Nation in Canada?
 We have some useful alternatives you might want to look at on this page before you go.

 Since 1902, the Saskatoon-based StarPhoenix has been providing the best and latest news about all the happenings and events in Saskatchewan on a daily basis.
 They also offer coverage on the events related to the MN-S and other news relevant to Métis Nation in general.
 The StarPhoenix is also available on Facebook, Twitter, and Google+.